Brain Response Test Reveals Hearing Clarity

 By Viji Easwar, Ph.D.

-Hearing loss is one the most common congenital conditions, affecting up to 3 of every 1,000 children born.
+Hearing loss is one of the most common congenital conditions, affecting up to 3 of every 1,000 children born.
 Although hearing loss can be detected at birth and hearing aids can be fit to improve access to sounds by 2 to 3 months of age, it is very challenging to know whether the hearing aids indeed provide adequate access to speech in order to facilitate speech and language development.
 This is because babies are too young to do hearing tests until 8 to 10 months of age, and at such young ages, tracking brain waves to sounds is the only reliable way to assess hearing.

 Our team—comprising researchers at Western University in Canada, the University of Wisconsin–Madison, and the National Acoustic Laboratories in Sydney, Australia—has been working toward developing novel techniques that can assess access to speech by measuring brain waves.